DEV-learn-co-curriculum/how-to-rebase/README.md

-## How to Rebase
+## How to Rebase Edit

-1. Objective 1
+1. I rebased!
-2. Objective 2
+2. GitHub and chill, amirite?

 ## Instructions